balderdashy/sails-docs/reference/websockets/sails.io.js/SailsSocket/methods.md

 ### Advanced methods

-In addition to the basic communication / event listening methods, each SailsSocket instance (including `io.socket`) exposes some additional methods for dealing with server connections.
+In addition to the basic communication and event-listening methods, each SailsSocket instance (including `io.socket`) exposes several methods for dealing with server connections.

-##### .isConnected()
+##### `.isConnected()`

-Determines whether the SailsSocket instance is currently connected to a server, returning `true` if a connection has been established.
+Determines whether the SailsSocket instance is currently connected to a server; returns `true` if a connection has been established.

 ```js
 io.socket.isConnected();
 ```

-##### .isConnecting()
+##### `.isConnecting()`

-Determines whether the SailsSocket instance is currently in the process of connecting to a server, returning `true` if a connection is being attempted.
+Determines whether the SailsSocket instance is currently in the process of connecting to a server; returns `true` if a connection is being attempted.

 ```js
 io.socket.isConnecting();
 ```

-##### .mightBeAboutToAutoConnect()
+##### `.mightBeAboutToAutoConnect()`

-Determines whether the SailsSocket instance is loaded, but has not yet fully configured and started its automatic connection attempt.
+Detects when the SailsSocket instance has already loaded but has not yet fully configured or attempted to autoconnect.

 The `sails.io.js` library waits one tick of the event loop before checking whether [`autoConnect`](https://sailsjs.com/documentation/reference/web-sockets/socket-client/io-sails#?iosailsautoconnect) is enabled and, if so, trying to connect.
 This allows you to configure the `SailsSocket` instance (for example, by setting `io.sails.url`) before an attempt is made to estabilish a connection.
-The `mightBeAboutToAutoConnect()` method allows you to detect the situation where `sails.io.js` has loaded, but the requisite tick of the event loop has not yet elapsed.
+The `mightBeAboutToAutoConnect()` method returns `true` in the situation where `sails.io.js` has loaded, but the requisite tick of the event loop has not yet elapsed.

 ```js
 io.socket.mightBeAboutToAutoConnect();
 ```

-##### .disconnect()
+##### `.disconnect()`

-Disconnect a SailsSocket instance from the server.
-Will throw an error if the socket is already disconnected.
+Disconnects a SailsSocket instance from the server; throws an error if the socket is already disconnected.

 ```js
 io.socket.disconnect();
 ```

-##### .reconnect()
+##### `.reconnect()`

-Reconnect a SailsSocket instance to a server after being disconnected (either involuntarily or via a call to [`.disconnect()`](https://sailsjs.com/documentation/reference/web-sockets/socket-client/sails-socket/methods#?disconnect)).
-The instance will connect using its currently configured [properties](https://sailsjs.com/documentation/reference/web-sockets/socket-client/sails-socket/properties).
-Throws an error if the socket is already connected to a server.
+Reconnects a SailsSocket instance to a server after it's been disconnected (either involuntarily or via a call to [`.disconnect()`](https://sailsjs.com/documentation/reference/web-sockets/socket-client/sails-socket/methods#?disconnect)).
+The instance connects using its currently configured [properties](https://sailsjs.com/documentation/reference/web-sockets/socket-client/sails-socket/properties).  `.reconnect()` throws an error if the socket is already connected to a server.

 ```js
 io.socket.reconnect();
 ```

-> While an instance is in a disconnected state, all of its properties may be changed.
-This allows you to disconnect an instance from one server and reconnect it to another without losing its event bindings or queued requests.
+> When an instance is in a disconnected state, its properties may be changed.
+This method allows an instance that has been disconnected from one server to be reconnected to another without losing its event bindings or queued requests.

-##### .removeAllListeners()
+##### `.removeAllListeners()`

-Stop listening for all server-related events on a SailsSocket instance.
-Note that this includes `connect` and `disconnect` events!
+Stops listening for any server-related events on a SailsSocket instance, including `connect` and `disconnect`.

 ```js
 io.socket.removeAllListeners();